Emily Hingle

 1. Café 615 (Home of Da Wabbit)

-Today, you can get entrees like Shrimp Etoufee With Fried Fish, Pork Chop Platter, and Smothered Liver and Onions.
-The locals swear by Da Wabbit Hamburger Steak or any of the daily lunch specials.
+Today, you can get entrées like Shrimp Étoufée With Fried Fish, Pork Chop Platter, and Smothered Liver and Onions.
+The locals swear by Da Wabbit Hamburger Steak, as well as any of the daily lunch specials.

 2. Mosca's

-There's a little white building in Westwego that looks humble from the outside.
-But inside is a whole 'nother story.
+There's a little white building in Westwego that looks humble from the outside but the inside is a whole 'nother story.
 This little restaurant has been serving Italian favorites since 1946.
-Mosca's has survived countless hurricanes, the rise of the celebrity chef, and even the pandemic.
+Mosca's has survived countless hurricanes, the rise of celebrity chefs, and even the pandemic.
 And it will probably be around for generations to come as an homage of the contributions that Italian culture has made to New Orleans.

 3. Banana Blossom